taigi100/OpenID_Example/README.md

   3. In terminal run: `docker run -p 8080:8080 ue4_openid_client_example`

 To run the project, just open it with UE4 and press play!

+Note: This example requires you to use the plugin bought from the marketplace!